compTAG/brittany-fasy/README.md

-Go to [the website](https://benholmgren.github.io/Brittany-Fasy-Personal-Site/) for demo.
+[Personal website](https://benholmgren.github.io/Brittany-Fasy-Personal-Site/) for Brittany Fasy.
+Made with care by one neat undergrad.